Return

 iphone basics for seniors

 Phones and mobile devices are essential tools for use in our day-to-day lives.
-People can use these devices to connect with friends, listen to the radio, play games, surf the internet, and do many other activities.
+People can use these devices to connect with friends, listen to the radio, play games, browse the internet, and engage in many other activities.

-Hence, it would be beneficial to familiarize our older loved ones with the technologies that can help them connect with friends and family remotely using a mobile device, such as an iPhone.
+Hence, it is always beneficial to orient older adults with the technologies that can help them connect with friends and family remotely using a mobile device, such as an iPhone.

-The iPhone brand lineup is straightforward, making it a perfect smartphone choice for older persons.
-However, despite its simplicity, the technicalities of navigating some mobile interfaces can be pretty challenging.
+The iPhone brand lineup is straightforward, making it an ideal smartphone choice for older individuals.
+However, despite its simplicity, navigating some mobile interfaces can sometimes be challenging due to their technicalities.

-At Seasons Retirement communities, our staff are always ready to help residents with their queries.
-They have the tech-savvy awareness to help answer fundamental questions regarding mobile devices like iPhones.
+At Seasons Retirement Communities, our caring and dedicated staff are always ready to assist residents with their inquiries.
+They possess the tech-savvy awareness to help answer fundamental questions regarding mobile devices, such as iPhones.
 We have a helpful article that answers many questions you might have on suitable tablet mobile devices for seniors here.

-This article focuses on iPhone basics for seniors and provides seven valuable tips and tricks for older adults to have a better user experience when using their iPhones.
+This article focuses on iPhone basics for seniors, providing seven valuable tips and tricks to enhance the user experience for older adults using their iPhones.

 1. Display Zoom

 The ‘Display Zoom’ function is a great option to help our parents and grandparents see the text and visuals on their phone’s screen more clearly.
-This feature, which the user can activate in Settings, enlarges the selectable icons on the phone to be more prominent and legible while also making them easier to press.
+This feature, which the user can activate in Settings, enlarges the selectable icons on the phone to make them more prominent and legible, while also making them easier to press.

 Here’s how you can enable this feature: